ropensci/roweb3/content/blog/2025-12-15-better-code/index.md

 Locally, you can use those tools as needed.
 For instance, when inheriting an older project, the first thing I do is renovate the project by applying these tools.
 A real game changer is using the integration of these tools with your IDE.
 For instance, I have Positron set up so that [Air](https://posit-dev.github.io/air/editors.html) runs on my scripts when I save them.
 The jarl CLI also provides [integrations with IDEs](https://jarl.etiennebacher.com/editors).

 You can also use those tools on continuous integration.
 For instance, a useful workflow might be to [suggest formatting changes on Pull Requests](https://posit-dev.github.io/air/integration-github-actions.html#format-with-github-suggestions).
-The use of suggestions rather than a direct commit means the contributor get a chance to learn about the improvements.
+The use of suggestions rather than a direct commit means the contributor gets a chance to learn about the improvements.

 Another aspect to consider is whether you want flir and jarl to *make* the changes as opposed to *alerting* you about them.
 Which you choose depends on the context, for example, you might learn more by doing the changes yourself.
 In any case, having a proper look at modifications before committing them is important!